• Skip to primary navigation

 Instructions

-• First, pour the orange juice and tequila into a glass and stir.
+• Pour the orange juice and tequila into a tall glass and give it a gentle stir.

 Notes